 What Is Shoplifting in Illinois?

 The Illinois crime of Shoplifting can be found at 720 ILCS 6/16-25.
-Basically, you can be arrested and charged with Shoplifting when you walk out of a store without paying for something.
+Basically, you can be arrested and charged with Shoplifting when you walk out of a store, or past the cash registers, without paying for something.
 There's other things that you can do that could get you arrested and charged with Shoplifting.
 Those things include:

 -Changing or altering the price tag of something.
 This could be considered Shoplifting even if you paid for the item.
 Most people that change or alter a price tag end up paying a lower price for the item.

 -Jamming the security system of a store.
 An example of something like this would be putting an item in a bag that is lined with a substance that disables the security system.

 -Making a fake return of an item that was stolen.